-- the efficacy and potential advantages of our product candidates compared to the advantages and relative risks of alternative treatments; - the effectiveness of sales and marketing efforts; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - our ability to offer our products, if approved, for sale at competitive prices; - the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the timing of market introduction of competitive products; - the availability of third-party coverage and adequate reimbursement, and patients' willingness to pay out of pocket for required co-payments or in the absence of third-party coverage or adequate reimbursement; - · the prevalence and severity of any side effects; and - any restrictions on the use of our products, if approved, together with other medications.
+- the efficacy and potential advantages of our product candidates compared to the advantages and relative risks of alternative treatments; - the effectiveness of sales and marketing efforts; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - our ability to offer our products, if approved, for sale at competitive prices; - the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the timing of market introduction of competitive products; - the availability of third-party coverage and adequate reimbursement, and patients' willingness to pay out of pocket for required co-payments or in the absence of third-party coverage or adequate reimbursement; - the prevalence and severity of any side effects; and - any restrictions on the use of our products, if approved, together with other medications.

 Our assessment of the potential market opportunity for our product candidates is based on industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties, one of which we commissioned.
 Industry publications and third-party research, surveys and studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
 While we believe these industry publications and third-party research, surveys and studies are reliable, we have not independently verified such data.
 We commissioned Clarion Healthcare, LLC to conduct market research with physicians and payors to better understand the commercial landscape and to assist in our commercial planning with respect to losmapimod for the treatment of FSHD.
 A total of 14 physicians in the United States, the European Union and Asia and nine payors and payor experts in the United States and the European Union were surveyed.
 As the survey involved a limited number of physicians and payors, the results from such survey may be less reflective of market opportunity than a survey conducted with a larger sample size.
 Our estimates of the potential market opportunities for our product candidates include several key assumptions based on our industry knowledge, industry publications and third-party research, surveys and studies, which may be based on a small sample size and fail to accurately reflect market opportunities.
 While we believe that our internal assumptions are reasonable, no independent source has verified such assumptions.
 If any of our assumptions or estimates, or these publications, research, surveys or studies prove to be inaccurate, then the actual market for any of our product candidates may be smaller than we expect, and as a result our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.
-Specifically, the commercial opportunity for losmapimod for the treatment of COVID-19 is uncertain given the novel nature of the disease, the rapidity of the onset of the COVID-19 pandemic, the number of recent entrants in the market and the potential that a vaccine may be developed and available in sufficient quantities to contain the spread of the SARS-CoV-2 virus before we are able to complete our Phase 3 clinical trial.
+Specifically, the commercial opportunity for losmapimod for the treatment of COVID-19 is uncertain given the novel nature of the disease, the rapidity of the onset of the COVID-19 pandemic, the number of recent entrants in the market and the potential that a vaccine may be developed and available in sufficient quantities to contain the spread of the SARS-CoV-2 virus before we are able to complete our Phase 3 clinical trial and obtain marketing approval.
+Similarly, other therapeutics may prove efficacious in treating patients with COVID-19 before we are able to complete the development of losmapimod in this indication.